Type of Entry

 For the online submission you will be asked to upload 4 images.
 These images should meet the following criteria:

-Your images must be JPEGs, preferably in square format
+All images must be JPEGs, and sent in SQUARE FORMAT

 The 4 images should show;